Contractors / By Sweeten / July 13, 2018

-I kind of fell into the construction industry by mistake.
-It started with a part-time job while I was in high school, working for a friend of the family who had a pretty big construction company.
-I have some family background in the industry, but never gave being in construction any thought.
-I really wanted to be in finance at that time, I thought of myself as a finance guy.
-But, after a while I realized I just loved speaking and working with people.
-I really liked engaging new clients, hearing about their prospective projects, and learning what they were looking to do–and it kind of snowballed from there.
-I found that I really liked the business and then once I got a little more involved in actually seeing the type of jobs that the company was doing, what you uncover during the work, how you fix it, then seeing the end result, I found all of this to be really exciting.
+I kind of fell into the industry by mistake.
+It started with a part-time job while I was in high school working for a friend of the family who had a pretty big construction company.
+I have some family background in the industry but never gave it any thought.
+I had always thought of myself as a finance guy but realized I just loved speaking and working with people.
+I really liked engaging new clients, hearing about their prospective projects, and learning what they were looking to do—and it kind of snowballed from there.
+Being on jobs and seeing what you uncover during the work, how you fix it and seeing the end result is all really exciting.

 What do you love most about construction?

-One of the things I really love most is seeing progression.
-I love how we are taking something and have the ability to completely change it, it’s so cool.
-Seeing a job from start to finish really is a lot of fun.
-My favorite part on the creative side is when we’re going through the planning and the “teasing out ideas” phase with our clients – I really enjoy that.
-Of course, it’s fun to meet new people as well, we’re dealing with different personalities, styles, and property types, on a daily basis.
-There’s always something new around the corner, needless to say, my job never gets boring!
+One of the things I really love is seeing the progression.
+I love how we take something and have the ability to completely change it; it’s so cool.
+Seeing a job from start to finish is a lot of fun.
+My favorite part of the creative side is when we’re going through the planning and the “teasing out ideas” phase with our clients—I really enjoy that.
+Of course, it’s fun to meet new people as well; we’re dealing with different personalities, styles, and properties on a daily basis.
+There’s always something new around the corner.
+Needless to say, my job never gets boring!

 Who is your ideal client?